 Today we find ourselves away from the physical address, 1213 E. Oakton St., where the Mission, Vision, and Values originate.
 Though we are dispersed and are connected almost entirely through technology, this is the opportunity to extend our mission out into the neighborhoods where all members of the Saint Viator Family live.

 Our mission is not our own.
 Fueled by the Gospel, we discern who God wants us to be, discover the needs of the world, and transform the communities around us.
 Like the early Viatorians, we have been sent out in ones and twos to live the mission.
 In the 28th chapter of Matthew’s Gospel, Jesus tells his disciples to, “Go, therefore, and make disciples of all the nations… and, behold I am with you always.”

 In these days and weeks ahead, it is important to know that we are connected through this community.
 Keep praying each day.
 Use your own words, traditional prayers you have learned, or pray from your heart.
 Even though churches are closed, we are encouraged to make a four-step Spiritual Communion every Sunday.

 Make an act of faith - (a traditional prayer or your own that express your faith in Him)

 Make an act of love - (a prayer expressing love and gratitude to the Lord)

 To access the liturgical readings of the day, go to www.usccb.org

 and select the date on the calendar.

 During these uncertain times, we also welcome your prayer requests.
-Like with the prayer book at the main entrance of the school, the Viatorians living on the third floor will include your intentions in their daily Chapel prayers.
+Like with the prayer book at the main entrance of the school, the Viatorians will include your intentions in their daily Chapel prayers.
 The entire Saint Viator community will lift you up in prayer as well.